 The participants will be accommodated in various apartments in the historic centre of Cefalù.
 Single or double rooms

 The nearest airports are Palermo and Catania.
 Train services from Palermo to Cefalù (approx. 1 h).
 Bus services from Catania to Palermo.
+We try to organize direct shuttle service from the airport to Cefalù if there is a sufficient number of requests at the same time.
 We are happy to help you with organizing your trip!

 875,- € (students: 540,- €) including accommodation, meals (lunch and dinner) and instruction.
 For the single room we charge a supplement of 160,- €.
 Not included are travel expenses and expenses on excursions.
 The reduced fees for students is limited to the number of five spaces on this Symphonic Holiday.

 If you wish to book this programme kindly use the booking form or send us an e.mail (email@example.com, writing in English, German, French or Italian).
 Your booking is binding as soon as we have confirmed it.

 A down payment of 150, € is due at the time we confirm your booking, the rest six weeks before the holiday.